 Penny has a long history of international and intercultural exchange.
-This began in high school when her family hosted a young lady from Tehran, Iran, at a time when little was known geographically or culturally of that country.
-Years later, Penny and her teenage daughter hosted a young woman from northern Lebanon and later a boy from Brazil.
+As a senior in high school her family hosted an exchange student, a young lady from Tehran, Iran, when little was known geographically or culturally of that country.
+Years later, Penny and her teenage daughter hosted exchange students from northern Lebanon and Brazil.
+She continues to be in contact with these

-Penny adopted her daughter from Ecuador and, in an effort to assure that her daughter would know the language and culture of her origins, later moved to Ecuador for 18 months.
-After returning, Penny and her daughter moved to Rockport, Maine, and began hosting Penobscot School summer English Immersion students.
-They have since hosted over 20 adult students from Ecuador, Colombia, Chile, Japan, Mongolia, Mali, Brazil, Puerto Rico, and Mexico.
+Penny adopted her daughter from Ecuador and, to assure that her daughter would know the language and culture of her origins, they later moved to live in Ecuador for 18 months.
+Upon returning and moving to Rockport, Maine, Penny and her daughter began hosting Penobscot School English Immersion students.
+They have since hosted over 20 adult students from Ecuador, Colombia, Chile, Japan, Mongolia, Mali, Brazil, Puerto Rico, Russia, and Mexico.

-As an offshoot of her own appreciation for international connections, Penny initiated and implemented a ten-day service trip for twenty Camden Hills High School students.
-Together the group formed lasting international relationships while developing Ecuador’s first high school in the rainforest.
-She has since reconnected with several of the Ecuadorean English Immersion students who so eagerly welcomed her and who generously shared their hospitality.
+In her own appreciation for international connections, Penny initiated and implemented a ten-day service trip for twenty Camden Hills High School students.
+The group formed lasting international relationships and contributed efforts in building Ecuador’s first high school in the rainforest.
+She reconnected with several of the Ecuadorean English Immersion students who welcomed and generously shared their hospitality with the student group.

-Penny has traveled to Europe, Central America, South America and Thailand for both business and pleasure.
-She has been an active member of Rotary Youth Exchange Committee by counseling incoming and outgoing students and by interacting with local host families.
-Penny has maintained continued support of the education and entrepreneurial development in Ecuador.
+Penny has traveled to England, Scotland, Europe, Mexico, Ecuador and Thailand for both business and pleasure.
+An active member of her local Rotary Youth Exchange Committee, she has counseled incoming and outgoing students, and local host families.
+Penny continues to support education and entrepreneurial development in Ecuador through the Yachana Foundation.

-Penny has such gratitude for the opportunities to connect with the world through the many offerings of Penobscot School.
+Penny is grateful for the opportunities to connect with people and cultures of the world through the many offerings of Penobscot School.
 She has served on the school’s board for several years.